AndrewSav/vrising-docker/README.md

 - **Important:** In `mods/BepInEx/config/BepInEx.cfg`, under `[Logging.Console]` change `Enabled` to `false`
 - Set the `ENABLE_MODS` environment variable and start your docker container.
 If you are using docker compose I suggest running `docker compose up -d --force-recreate` to restart it.
-- Once the server is up and running with mods (I noticed it takes considerably more time to start with mods enabled), most of the mods will create configuration files under the Steam install path in `BepInEx/config` directory.
+- Once the server is up and running with mods (I noticed it takes considerably more time to start with mods enabled, in vicinity of 5 more minutes), most of the mods will create configuration files under the Steam install path in `BepInEx/config` directory.
 You will want to copy all those files over to your mods directory, since they will be lost on then server restart otherwise.
 Make the desired changes, if any, in those copied configs, and restart the container again

 Of course this workflow is just a suggestion, you can use any method of managing mods you want